funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we get the HTTP status code of the given domain or IP ?
+How can we get the HTTP status code of the given domain or IP?

 Documentation
 ^^^^^^^^^^^^^